fboucquez/symbol-bootstrap/README.md

 -   Assembly: It defines a modification of a network, example: `testnet peer`, `tesnet dual`, `testnet api`.
 Assembly is required for some networks (like `testnet`).
 -   Custom: A user provided yml file (`--customPreset` param) that could override some or all properties in the out-of-the-box presets.

-Properties in each file override the previous values (by shallow object merge).
+Properties in each file override the previous values (by object deep merge).

 ### Out-of-the-box presets: